anmol-fzr/better-auth-tanstack/README.md

 npm install @daveyplate/better-auth-tanstack
 ```

-For the `useSession` hook to refresh on sign in, you must use the `callbackURL` parameter in your `signIn` & `signUp` functions, or manually call `refetch` or `invalidateQueries` for `["session"]`.
+For the `useSession` hook to refresh on sign in, you must use the `callbackURL` parameter in your `signIn`, `signUp` & `signOut` functions, or manually call `refetch` or `invalidateQueries` for `["session"]` in the `onSuccess` callback.

 If you are using Next.js protected middleware routes, `callbackURL` is recommended because it will perform a hard navigation which will clear the router cache.

 [@daveyplate/better-auth-ui](https://github.com/daveyplate/better-auth-ui) will handle this for you, it defaults callbackURL to "/", and the `AuthCard` also accepts a `callbackURL` prop.